Bio

 -Baltimore Sun

-American violist RITA PORFIRIS has performed in major concert halls and music festivals worldwide as a chamber musician, orchestral musician, and as a soloist.
+American violist RITA PORFIRIS has performed worldwide as a chamber musician, orchestral musician, and as a soloist.

-Currently the Co-Principal Viola of the Iceland Symphony, she is on leave as Professor of Viola and Director of Chamber Music at The Hartt School.
-She is Co-Director of Music at the Point CounterPoint Chamber Festival in Vermont, and has also been on the faculties of New York University, the University of Houston Moores’ School of Music, Florida International University, and the Harlem School for the Arts in New York.
-She has given master classes, lectures and clinics across the U.S., United Kingdom, Germany, Japan, Argentina, Brazil, Iceland, and the Dominican Republic.
+Currently the Co-Principal Viola of the Iceland Symphony, she was formerly the Professor of Viola and Chair of Chamber Music at The Hartt School.
+She also taught at New York University, the University of Houston Moores’ School of Music, Florida International University, and the Harlem School for the Arts in New York.
+She has given master classes across the U.S., United Kingdom, Europe, Asia, South and Central America.

-In her 30 year-long career as an orchestral musician, 15 years of which were spent with the Houston Symphony, she worked under some of the most recognized conductors of the 20-21 Centuries, including Leonard Bernstein, Sergiu Celibidache, Kurt Masur, Michael Tilson Thomas, and Christoph Eschenbach.
-Equally at home in a.wide variety of genres, Rita has shared the stage with Burt Bacharach, Ray Charles, Bernadette Peters, Lyle Lovett, Rod Stewart, and Tony Bennett, to name a few.
+As a long tenured member of the Houston Symphony and a guest of the Indianapolis, Chicago, and other symphonies, she worked under Leonard Bernstein, Sergiu Celibidache, Kurt Masur, Michael Tilson Thomas, Ricardo Muti, Claudio Abbado, and Christoph Eschenbach.
+Equally at home in a wide variety of genres, Rita has shared the stage with Burt Bacharach, Ray Charles, Bernadette Peters, Lyle Lovett, Rod Stewart, and Tony Bennett.

-Ms. Porfiris received both her BM and MM in Viola Performance from The Juilliard School, studying with William Lincer.
-Other teachers and mentors included Paul Doktor, Norbert Brainin, and Harvey Shapiro.
+She received her BM and MM from The Juilliard School studying with William Lincer. other teachers and mentors include Paul Doktor, Norbert Brainin, and Harvey Shapiro.